janis-commerce/s3-listener/README.md

 ## Configuration

-If you are working with serverless framework and want to use the serverless-s3-local plugin you need to config the enviroment variable S3_LOCAL_ENDPOINT
+If you are working with serverless framework and want to use the serverless-s3-local plugin you need to config the environment variable S3_LOCAL_ENDPOINT

 ``` yml
 provider: